mayawz/Brain-Circuit-Interaction/Analyses/LocalFieldPotential/ReadMe.md

-Further transforms local field potential and perform analyses Original code relied on heigh performance computing servers
+Further transforms local field potential and perform analyses

+Spetral analyses used the Chronux toolbox

+Original codes were run on heigh performance computing servers